ccp4/EDdocs/docs/planning/previous_weeks.md

+# week 10
+-low prod

 # week 09
 - ireloh
   - proces simulation data with find_spots and index
   - postprocess on cluster to reduce image size to transfer

 # week 08
 - ireloh :